Housing

 Cupertino’s jobs to households ratio has nearly doubled since 2002.

-As prices for homes surge--both rent and for sale--fewer families are able to afford moving into the Cupertino School District.
-This, along with other short-term factors such as a shift towards private schools, has led to chronic enrollment decline, placing our school district in financial jeopardy.
+As prices for homes surge—both for rent and for sale—fewer families are able to afford moving into the Cupertino School District.
+This, along with other factors such as a demand-shift towards private schools, have led to chronic enrollment decline that places our school district in financial jeopardy.

 CUSDEnrollment_2010-2019_2021-07-19_16-49-40.jpg